markusvoelter/mpsintrocourse/README.md

 * [Introduction to KernelF](https://youtu.be/ZDgH1lbDVRc)
 * [Integrating Variables and Guard Conditions (embedding KernelF)](https://youtu.be/4eAdWLb-woQ)
 * [Building an Interpreter](https://youtu.be/DqicrdcvlNE)
+* Enhancing the Java generator to include Expressions

 ### Notations

 * A Tabular Notation for Tests
 * A Diagram Notation for State Machines

+### Testing

+* Language Testing

 I will release the videos over time.
 I will announce each newly released video on Twitter [@markusvoelter](http://twitter.com/markusvoelter)